 Who are your idols?
 Whom do you respect?
 You can hang posters of them on your walls to remind yourself of the things you are passionate about to focus on your goals.
-Or you could hang quotes of other famous people who support your thinking.
+Or you could turn quotes from other famous people who support your thinking.
 Put other reminders of your vision everywhere in your apartment.
-Posters above your bed, notes on the mirrors, and interesting page markers in the books you read.
+Posters above your bed, notes on the mirrors, and exciting page markers in the books you read.

 Listen to music

 Music can have a very relaxing effect on you.
-And it can be very powerful, especially if you listen to certain songs only when you study.
-You see, when you listen to certain songs only when you are studying, your brain creates an association.
+And it can be mighty, especially if you listen to certain songs only when you study.
+You see, when you listen to certain songs only while studying, your brain creates an association.
 It associates these songs with studying.
 So whenever you start listening to these songs, guess what happens?
 You start wanting to study.
 At some point, the association will be so strong that instead of wanting to study, you will begin studying without thinking about it!

 Take a walk

 Any kind of exercise is good for your brain.
 Exercising produces endorphins.
-These hormones boost your mood and motivation, as well as provide more oxygen to your brain!
+These hormones boost your mood and motivation and provide more oxygen to your brain!

 And it doesn’t matter what kind of exercise you do!

 Exercising also creates a lot of momentum!
 For the same reason, it feels good whenever you wash your dishes in the morning.
-You actually get something accomplished, and you get motivated to do even more!
+You accomplish something, and you get motivated to do even more!

-Socialising can be very beneficial for studying, especially if you are someone more outgoing!
-Once in a while don’t forget to meet your friends.
+Socialising can be very beneficial for studying, especially if you are more outgoing!
+Once in a while, don’t forget to meet your friends.